-Activities : Birding, Camping, Child-Friendly, Culture, Hiking, Kayaking
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking

-You are now in one of the most remote areas of the world and the sensations are non-stop.
-You will land several times for unforgettable experiences.
-Among the locations you may visit are Half Moon Island, Yankee Harbor, and Cuverville Island, home to a large colony of Gentoo penguins.
-Neko Harbor is beautifully located in the innermost part of Andvord Bay, and Paradise Harbor got its descriptive name from the whalers who came here long ago.
-When the storms were at their worst, this is where they came to seek shelter.
-The high glacier walls in Wilhelmina Bay convey the mighty power of ice, from calving glacier fronts to floating ice.
+You are now in one of the most remote areas of the world.
+Land several times for unforgettable experiences as weather and ice conditions allow.
+Among the locations you may visit are Half Moon Island, Yankee Harbor, and Cuverville Island, home to a large colony of gentoo penguins.
+Neko Harbor is beautifully located in the innermost part of Andvord Bay, and Paradise Harbor got its descriptive name from the whalers who came here long ago: When storms were at their worst, this is where they came to seek shelter.
+The high glacier walls in Wilhelmina Bay convey the mighty power of ice, from calving glacier fronts to floating bergy bits.

-The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
+Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-Multilingual Departures: English/Norwegian/German (All Departures)
+Multilingual Departures: English/German (All Departures)

-Photography Program: Included
+Explorer Science Program: Included

 Young Explorers Program: Included

 A dedicated staff member will lead age-appropriate lectures and field research with your Young Explorer on topics ranging from science, polar history, photography, and navigation.
-Activities and learning are designed for children between the ages of 7–13 (although all ages can join in!)
+The focus is on education, fun, and participation.
+Designed for ages 7–13 (although all ages can join in!).

-PHOTOS: © Andrea Kalvig Anderson
+SELECT PHOTOS: © Andrea Kalvig Anderson, © Hurtigruten